GramAddict/docs/README.md

 - Works with both emulators and physical devices
 - Includes realistic random human-like delays and actions
 - (Optionally) Watches stories while interacting
+- Comment post with emoji
+- Send PM
+- Type as an human (letter by letter)
+- Browse carousels
+- Watch videos for a specific amount of time
+- Scheduler
 - Supports multiple actions in one session
 - Loads of customizable limits to keep your account safe from soft bans
 - Available interactions
-    - interact with a users followers
+    - interact with a users followers or following
-    - interact with a top hashtag's post likers
+    - interact with a top or recent hashtag's post likers
+    - interact with a top or recent hashtag post
-    - interact with a recent hashtag's post likers
+    - interact with a top or recent place's post likers
+    - interact with a top or recent place post
+    - interact with user post likers
+    - interact with a single blogger
+    - interact with your own feed
     - unfollow any followers
     - unfollow any followers, followed by bot
     - unfollow any followers, followed by bot, who don't follow you back
+    - unfollow from a list (*.txt)
+    - srape mode for collect usernames instead of interact with them (you will find more information about that in the doc)

 - Loads of available filters to customize who you interact with
+    - you can blacklist people in order to avoid to interact with them
+    - biography main characters
+    - private / pubblic
+    - number of posts / followers / following
+    - other more!

 ## Contributors